… during your civilian job search by shining a light on the many transferable skills – both ‘soft’ and technical…

-Qualifications can be earned through full-time courses, part-time courses, day release, night school, and open and distance learning (see box and click here to read our full-length feature).
-There will usually be more times when students get together for joint study periods in open learning, with distance learning generally catering for students who are so far away that they study almost entirely by themselves.
+Qualifications can be earned through full-time courses, part-time courses, day release, night school, and open and distance learning (see box) (read more about this in our distance learning feature).
+There will usually be more occasions when students get together for joint study periods in open learning, with distance learning generally catering for students who might be at such a distance away that they study almost entirely by themselves.

 Distance learning lets you stay in control of your education.
 It allows you to study whenever and wherever you want to, without having to travel – which is especially useful at the moment.

 The good news is that your ELC provides you with access to a first full level 3 or a first HE qualification (e.g. foundation degree, first undergraduate degree or equivalent) free from tuition fees.
 This commitment means that Service leavers who have joined at level 2, say, and have taken the opportunity to gain a qualification such as an advanced apprenticeship (also known as a level 3 apprenticeship and equivalent to two A-levels), or other accredited learning at level 3 or equivalent, may now be able to access their first higher-level qualification.